37 Harry Potter Trivia Questions [With Answers]

 Answer: Resurrection Stone.

-Why it stumps people: The Philosopher’s Stone is the most famous hidden object in the series, so it jumps to mind immediately.
-An Elder Wand fragment sounds like a fitting final gift from the most powerful wizard alive.
-But the Snitch held the Resurrection Stone, the one Hallow Dumbledore once used himself and regretted.
+Why it stumps people: The Philosopher’s Stone is the franchise’s most famous hidden object, so it springs up first.
+An Elder Wand fragment reads like a fitting parting gift from the most powerful wizard alive.
+What the Snitch actually held was the Resurrection Stone, the one Hallow Dumbledore once slipped on and lived to regret.

 28. Which Hogwarts poltergeist was cut entirely from the Harry Potter films?
 (Hard)